Illinois Compiled Statutes

 and terms and conditions of employment as well as the impact thereon upon

-request by employee representatives.
+request by employee representatives, except as provided in Section 10.5.
 To preserve the rights of employers

 and exclusive representatives which have established collective bargaining